2019 Farm Bureau Foundation of Sonoma County Grants

 By Brytann Busick

-The Farm Bureau Foundation of Sonoma County’s newly formed Grant Program is now accepting applications.
-The program was made possible, in large part, because of funds contributed by the Alvin James Hansen Trust to support agriculture education.
+The Farm Bureau Foundation of Sonoma County is proud to administer a grant program utilizing funds contributed by the Alvin James Hansen Foundation to support agriculture education.
 Grant requests can be made for programs and projects that further agriculture education, especially efforts that further youth education in agriculture.
-The type of grants to be awarded vary and may include equipment purchases, educational program funding, school farm projects, brick and mortar projects or matching grant requests.
-Any request that supports the mission of this grant will be considered.
-Minimum grant funding per application is $500 and maximum grant funding per application is $15,000.

 Only one application can be submitted by an organization in a six-month time period.
 Applications must be submitted electronically, will be accepted year-round and a quarterly evaluation process will be followed.